Ear candling: Just say no

 What to do instead of ear candling

 Do your ears feel clogged?
+Do you have ear pain or an earache?
 See your family doctor to determine if you have a medical condition which needs to be treated.
 And remember: Never insert anything into your ear canal, including Q-Tips or cotton swabs.